When we originally reviewed the Ring Video Doorbell ($99) in 2015, a lot was different in the smart home world.

 The chime activates on the phone through the app within about five seconds of the button press, but unlocking the phone and connecting to the camera can cause enough latency that users may make it to the door in less time than it takes to respond via the app.
 Ring also offers a “Chime,” an indoor speaker accessory that you purchase separately.
 It connects to any standard outlet and will sound throughout the house like a more traditional doorbell — a useful and welcome addition, especially if not everyone in the household has the app installed.
 However, adding additional users to your Ring account is easy.

 The app itself is relatively intuitive.
 When responding to a push notification from the doorbell, you have the option to answer or decline the call while viewing your visitor through the Ring’s wide-angle lens.
 Once the call is answered, you can converse with the visitor through the doorbell’s built-in speaker and microphone, with options to mute either from your end.
 If you decide to decline the call, the visitor is given no indication that you’ve done so.
 Multiple doorbells can be managed through the app, but each will require an additional subscription.
+Now that Ring is owned by Amazon, the doorbell integrates with the voice assistant, and you can answer your doorbell from your Echo Show or Echo Spot device.

 The security applications are as tremendous as they are obvious, especially when taking advantage of Ring’s cloud recording function, which enables a user to review footage recorded by the doorbell over the previous six months, if you’ve subscribed to Ring’s monthly service.
 More on that later.